jonathanwiemers/actions-runner-controller/README.md

 ### Persistent Runners

 Every runner managed by ARC is "ephemeral" by default.
-The life of an ephemeral runner managed by ARC looks like this- ARC creates a runner pod for the runner.
-As it's an ephemeral runner, the `--ephemeral` flag is passed to the `actions/runner` agent that runs within the `runner` container of the runner pod.
+The life of an ephemeral runner managed by ARC looks like this:

-`--ephemeral` is an `actions/runner` feature that instructs the runner to stop and de-register itself after the first job run.
+1. ARC creates a runner pod for the runner.
+As it's an ephemeral runner, the `--ephemeral` flag is passed to the `actions/runner` agent that runs within the `runner` container of the runner pod. `--ephemeral` is an `actions/runner` feature that instructs the runner to stop and de-register itself after the first job run.

-Once the ephemeral runner has completed running a workflow job, it stops with a status code of 0, hence the runner pod is marked as completed, removed by ARC.
+2. Once the ephemeral runner has completed running a workflow job, it stops with a status code of 0, hence the runner pod is marked as completed, removed by ARC.

-As it's removed after a workflow job run, the runner pod is never reused across multiple GitHub Actions workflow jobs, providing you a clean environment per each workflow job.
+3. As it's removed after a workflow job run, the runner pod is never reused across multiple GitHub Actions workflow jobs, providing you a clean environment per each workflow job.

 Although not generally recommended, it's possible to disable the passing of the `--ephemeral` flag by explicitly setting `ephemeral: false` in the `RunnerDeployment` or `RunnerSet` spec.
 When disabled, your runner becomes "persistent".
 A persistent runner does not stop after workflow job ends, and in this mode `actions/runner` is known to clean only runner's work dir after each job.
 Whilst this can seem helpful it creates a non-deterministic environment which is not ideal for a CI/CD environment.
 Between runs, your actions cache, docker images stored in the `dind` and layer cache, globally installed packages etc are retained across multiple workflow job runs which can cause issues that are hard to debug and inconsistent.